tpo/on/README.md

         -f (as in force) ignore errors when executing the "do", "get", "put" or "exec" commands.
 Just continue on the next host.
 Default is to abort on error.

+        -o "SSH OPTIONS"
+           options for ssh, will be passed on as is to ssh like this: ssh -o "SSH OPTIONS" ...

         -p prefix all output with hostname.
 Default is to display the output (stdout) unchanged.
 This option does not apply to the "get" and "put" commands.